 Parasitoid wasps of the Trichogramma species can be used to destroy the eggs of the moth.
 There is a diverse array of predators that include some predatory beetles, yellow jackets, green lacewing, spiders and birds that feed on the larvae.
 Products based on the naturally occurring bacterium Bacillus thuringiensis and some viral preparations kill the caterpillars and are very effective when sprayed thoroughly on upper and lower leaf surfaces.
 These insecticides do not persist in the environment.
 Pathogenic nematodes may also work against the caterpillars and must be used when foliage is wet, for example during cool dull weather.

 Always consider an integrated approach with preventive measures and biological treatments, if available.
 Products based on the active ingredient pyrethrum, lambda-cyhalothrin or deltamethrin can be used against the caterpillars of this moth.
-Pyrethrum can be applied several times and up to one day before harvest.
+Extracts of pyrethrum can be applied several times and up to one day before harvest.
 For lambda-cyhalothrin and deltamethrin, a maximum of 2 applications is recommended and a seven-day harvest interval must be respected.